What Leaders Must Do to Manage Remote Teams Without Burnout

 3. Support Mental Health and Well-Being

 Based on the report from the American Psychological Association, nearly 60% of remote employees are highly stressed, as they find it difficult to unplug.
-Normalize discussions about mental health.
+Normalize discussions about mental health as part of how leaders manage remote teams with empathy.

 If required, do not hesitate to take breaks, use paid time off, or work flexible hours.
 Set an example by refraining from texting after hours and requesting prompt responses.
-You might also try scheduling casual wellness sessions for an open discussion of how people are.
-Such minor acts demonstrate to your team that their health is of the same value as their efficiency.
+You might also try scheduling casual wellness sessions for an open discussion of how people are, which reflects leading remote employees effectively.

 4. Keep Culture Alive From a Distance